10 Rockefeller Plaza: Features

-The lobby includes a staircase that curves down to the shopping concourse underneaht the entire Rockefeller Center complex.
+The lobby includes a staircase that curves down to the shopping concourse underneath the entire Rockefeller Center complex.
 10 Rockefeller Plaza contains one mural, The History of Transportation, created by Dean Cornwell in 1946.
 This mural is placed on the west wall of the lobby.
 The mural is made up of three parts: "Night Flight", "New World Unity", and "Day Flight".
 The piece depicts planes and gods flying at night; historical means of transport such as steamboat and steam train; and Rickenbacker's racecar, among other things.
 It is textured with gold and silver leaf, which respectively provide a contrast between "earthbound" and "airborne" motifs.

 As stipulated in the original plans, the building also contains a six-floor parking garage with 800 spots, accessible from 48th Street.
 Garages in New York City office buildings had been prohibited under the 1916 zoning law until it was amended in 1935.
 As a result, 10 Rockefeller contained New York City's first garage in an office building, and the design of 10 Rockefeller's garage was unique for the area.
 There is a lounge for car owners, a recreational area for chauffeurs, and bronze firepoles for attendants to access the garage quickly.

 A rooftop garden exists on the third floor, above the garage and retail space.
 There are two more tiers of gardens on the fifth and sixth floors.
-Notable modern tenants include the studios for NBC's Today and Nightly News programs and, since 2005, the Nintendo New York store.
+Notable modern tenants include the studios for NBC's Today and Nightly News programs, and, since 2005, the Nintendo New York store.